In Gratitude of Mom + a Recipe for her Famous Toishan-Style Stir-Fried Vermicelli Glass Noodles (Chow Fun See)featured

 As I watched my mom make her famous stir-fried vermicelli noodles — an old Lee family recipe her grandmother (my great grandma) taught her — I realized, this is important.
 I need to document this so I can recreate these flavors of home whenever I want, so I can make it for Hazel one day, and so I can share it with you.

 So on this Mother’s Day, my Mom is the person who has pulled me back to this blog.
 (Thanks, Mom!)
 No, seriously, thank you Mom, for everything you’ve ever done for me.
 Motherhood is hard, yo.
+I actually wanted to give her something just because it was a nice thing to do, and i found several New Born Gift Baskets where you can choose depending on the babies age and its functional and great.

 Mother-daughter relationships in particular can be complicated.
 After this past month though, I have an entirely new appreciation for my momma.
 Her unconditional love, patience, selflessness, and overall super mom-ness.
 Thanks, Mom, for taking such good care of me.
 Thank you for feeding us, for vacuuming my apartment, for sitting with me while I pumped and massaging my wrists because they were sore from holding my baby.
 Thank you for doing all the sewing patch ups and fixes I’ve been piling up for you, for knowing I didn’t mean it when I got snippy, for teaching me how to put a shirt on a newborn (it’s scarier than you’d imagine), and how to bathe a baby (also potentially terrifying).
 Oh yeah, and thank you for everything else from the past 33 years.
 I can only hope to be as good a mom as you.